OpenGeoHub/spatial-sampling-ml/docs/sampling.md

 ```

 In this specific case, the actual sampling points are much more clustered, so if we plot
-the two occurrence probability maps next to each other we get:
+the two occurrence probability maps derived using maxlike next to each other we get:

 ```r